preciofishbone/OmniaDocsG2/general-assets/targeting-in-omnia/index.rst

 Using Targeting
 ==============================================

-In many places in Omnia you can choose to target information.
+In many places in Omnia you can choose to target information to certain groups or users.

 **This is a work in progress, will be finished in a few days.
 In the meantime, see the existing descriptions of targeting in this documentation.**